vcl-iisc/vclab-website/README.md

 - Save pic in [images/teampic](images/teampic).
 - Image size must be less than 100 KB
 - Image should be **square** of size (200 x 200)
+- If photo is not available then use `researcher.png` placeholder image (already there).
 This will help in maintaining loading speed and proper alignment of website images

 Add details of members in [_data/lab_alumni.yml](_data/lab_alumni.yml) or [_data/lab_members.yml](_data/lab_members.yml).